thomasdenecker/START-R/README.md

 #### Windows installation

 In this folder, you will find a file named INSTALLATION_WINDOWS.bat.
 By double clicking on it, the installation will begin.
 This may take a little time depending on the quality of your internet connection.
-When the installation will be completed, a new file will appear.
+When the installation is completed, a new file will appear.
 They allow to launch the bPeaks application.

 #### Mac OsX installation
 In this folder, you will find a file named INSTALLATION_MAC.sh.
 By double clicking on it, the installation will begin.
 This may take a little time depending on the quality of your internet connection.
-When the installation will be completed, a new file will appear.
+When the installation is completed, a new file will appear.
 They allow to launch the bPeaks application.

 **NOTE**

-You can also doucle click the file INSTALLATION_MAC_LINUX.sh.
-In this situation a small manipulation is required (1 time only).
+You can also double click the file INSTALLATION_MAC_LINUX.sh.
+In this situation a small manipulation is required (only once).
-In your Finder, right-click the file INSTALLATION_MAC_LINUX.sh and select "Open with" and then "Other...".
+In the Finder, right-click the file INSTALLATION_MAC_LINUX.sh and select "Open with" and then "Other...".

-Here you can select the application you want the file to be execute with.
+You can select the application you want the file to be execute with.
 In this case it should be the Terminal.
 To be able to select the Terminal, you have to switch from "Recommended Applications" to "All Applications"  (the Terminal.app application can be found in the Utilities folder).

 Check "Always Open With" and after clicking OK you should be able to execute you SHELL script by simply double-clicking it.